Microsoft deprecates NTLM and why this is an important step

 Source: Google (these numbers might not be up-to-date but this is just as an example 🙂 )

-But where do you get the wordlists from?
+If you want to go for the easy way; where do you get the wordlists from?
 There are plenty of websites offering VERY good lists, with weak passes.
 Check out https://weakpass.com/ – they have 300GB+ of all-in-one lists and those are great.
 In my example I crafted a list of passwords for myself, with only Dutch passwords and saved it in a .txt format.

 Now we are going to use Hashcat, you can also use John the Ripper or any other tool.
 But I’m using Hashcat the most, I think it’s very effective and has plenty of options (also for other hashing algorithms).
 Refer to their Wiki if you want to learn more about the options: https://hashcat.net/wiki/doku.php?id=example_hashes.